tunimba/glarefy.github.io-privacypolicy/README.md

-# Privacy Policy – Glarefy: Glare Remover from Glasses
-Last Updated: [2026/3/15]

-# 1. Acceptance of Terms
-Glarefy is committed to protecting your privacy.
-This Privacy Policy applies to Glarefy and its various versions (collectively referred to as "we", "us", or "our") and is part of our Terms of Use.
-By accessing or using our Application, you acknowledge and fully understand Glarefy’s Privacy Policy and freely consent to the practices described here.

-# 2. Information We Collect
-We may collect the following information when you use the Application:
-- Subscription and payment data (processed securely via Apple App Store)
-- Device and usage information (e.g., device model, operating system, IP address, app usage statistics)
-- Uploaded photos used for AI-powered glare and reflection removal (temporarily processed)

-# 3. How We Use Your Information
-We use your information to:
-- Provide and improve AI-powered glare and reflection removal features
-- Process uploaded photos securely and generate results
-- Manage subscriptions and payments
-- Analyze usage trends and improve functionality
-- Communicate important updates and respond to support inquiries

-# 4. Photo Data & Processing
-- Photos are temporarily processed on secure servers for the sole purpose of glare and reflection removal.
-- All uploaded photos are automatically deleted within 24 hours.
-- No biometric identification or facial recognition is performed.
-- We do not sell, resell, or reuse your photos.
-- Uploaded images are used strictly for glare-removal purposes in compliance with data protection standards.

-# 4A.
-Face Data and Image Processing
-- The Application does not collect, analyze, or store any facial data or biometric identifiers.
-- All photos, including those that may contain faces, are processed solely to apply visual effects to glasses.
-- No facial recognition, face mapping, or identity analysis is performed.
-- Photos are processed temporarily and automatically deleted from servers within 24 hours.
-- The app does not create, infer, or retain any data that can identify or authenticate an individual based on facial features.
-- The Application’s AI models process images only for artistic rendering purposes and do not perform biometric analysis of any kind.

-# 5. Third-Party Services
-We may use trusted third-party services to operate our Application:
-- Apple App Store (payments)
-- Firebase & analytics tools (performance and usage insights)
-- RevenueCat (subscription management)
-- AI processing providers (photo editing and generation services) These providers are only permitted to use your information to perform services on our behalf.

-# 6. Data Security
-We apply appropriate technical and organizational measures to protect your data.
-While no system can guarantee 100% security, we continuously work to safeguard your information.

-# 7. Changes to This Policy
-We may update this Privacy Policy from time to time.
-The updated version will be posted here with a revised "Last Updated" date.
-Continued use of the Application constitutes acceptance of the updated terms.

-# 8. Contact Us
-If you have questions or concerns about this Privacy Policy, please contact us:
-Email: tunahanaktay.apps@gmail.com
+# Privacy Policy — Glarefy

+Last Updated: 2026/3/15

+## 1. Acceptance of Terms

+Glarefy ("Glarefy", "we", "us", or "our") is committed to protecting your privacy.
+This Privacy Policy applies to Glarefy and its various versions and is part of our Terms of Use.
+By accessing or using our Application, you acknowledge and fully understand this Privacy Policy and freely consent to the practices described here.

+None of the data collected by this app is linked to your identity.

+## 2. Data We Collect

+We collect the following categories of data, none of which is linked to your identity:

+### User Content

+Photos or Videos — Used for App Functionality

+You may upload or capture photos solely for AI-powered glare removal, reflection removal, glasses glare reduction, and photo enhancement transformations.
+Photos are sent temporarily to our AI provider for processing and are automatically discarded once the transformation is complete.
+We do not store, extract, or analyze facial features for identification or profiling purposes.

+### Identifiers

+Device ID — Used for Analytics, and Other Purposes

+An anonymous device identifier is collected to ensure secure and reliable AI service routing.
+This identifier is not linked to your personal identity.

+### Purchases

+Purchase History — Used for App Functionality, and Analytics

+If you make in-app purchases, transaction data is processed by Apple and RevenueCat to manage your subscription.
+This data is used to provide access to premium features and to analyze purchasing trends in aggregate.

+### Usage Data

+Product Interaction — Used for Analytics

+We collect anonymous data about how you interact with the app (e.g., screens viewed, features used) through Firebase Analytics.
+This helps us understand how the app is used and identify areas for improvement.

+### Diagnostics

+Crash Data — Used for App Functionality

+Crash reports are collected through Firebase Crashlytics to help us identify and fix issues that affect app stability.

+Other Diagnostic Data — Used for App Functionality, and Analytics

+Additional diagnostic information (e.g., performance metrics, error logs) may be collected to monitor app health and improve reliability.

+### Other Data

+Other Data Types — Used for Other Purposes, and Analytics

+Anonymous service data, including IP address, is collected to ensure secure and safe AI service routing.

+## 3. Face Data Collection, Use, and Retention

+This section describes in detail how Glarefy handles face data in compliance with Apple's App Store Review Guidelines (5.1.1).

+### What face data does the app collect?

+Glarefy does not collect, store, or retain any face data.
+Photos you upload may contain faces, but the app does not extract, analyze, or store any facial features, biometric identifiers, or face geometry data.
+The uploaded photo is processed as a whole image; no face-specific data is isolated or recorded at any point.

+### How is face data used?

+Photos containing faces are used solely to provide AI-powered glare removal, reflection removal, glasses glare reduction, and photo enhancement transformations.
+The processing is entirely automated by AI models that apply visual transformations to the image.
+The app does not perform facial recognition, face mapping, identity analysis, or any form of biometric identification.
+No face data is used for advertising, profiling, or any purpose beyond delivering the requested transformation.

+### Is face data shared with third parties?

+Photos are transmitted to our third-party AI processing provider, Replicate, Inc., solely for the purpose of performing the requested transformation.
+Replicate processes the image, returns the result, and immediately discards the original photo.
+Replicate does not store, retain, or reuse uploaded images.
+Replicate does not extract or retain any face data, biometric identifiers, or facial features from the images it processes.

+No other third party receives or has access to your photos or any face data.

+### How long is face data retained?

+Face data is not retained by us or by any third party.
+Photos exist in Replicate's processing pipeline only for the duration of the transformation (typically seconds) and are automatically discarded upon completion.
+We do not maintain any copies, backups, or derivatives of your photos on our servers.

+### Summary

+Face data collected?
+No. Photos processed as whole images; no face data extracted.
+Face data stored?
+No. Not retained by us or any third party.
+Biometric analysis performed?
+No. No facial recognition, face mapping, or identity analysis.
+Face data shared?
+Photos sent to Replicate for processing only; immediately discarded.
+Replicate stores face data?
+No. Discarded immediately after transformation.
+Face data used for profiling?
+No. Used solely for visual transformation.

+## 4. How We Process Your Photos

+- Temporary processing: Uploaded photos are sent to our third-party AI provider, Replicate, Inc., for AI-powered glare removal, reflection removal, glasses glare reduction, and photo enhancement transformations.
+- No storage: Once the transformation is complete, the image is returned to your device and the original photo is automatically discarded by Replicate.
+We do not store photos on our own servers.
+- No biometric analysis: The app does not extract or analyze facial features for identification or profiling purposes.
+No biometric identifiers are created, inferred, or retained.
+- No human review: All processing is handled by automated AI models.
+No employee accesses or views your images unless you explicitly contact our support team for help.

+## 5. Third-Party Services

+We use the following third-party services:

+Replicate, Inc. — AI-powered photo transformations
+RevenueCat — Subscription and purchase management
+Firebase Analytics — Anonymous usage analytics
+Firebase Crashlytics — Crash reporting and diagnostics
+Firebase Remote Config — App configuration delivery
+AIProxy — Secure AI service routing
+Apple In-App Purchases — Secure transaction handling

+These services process data only to the extent required for their core functions.
+None of the data collected is linked to your personal identity.

+## 6. Data Retention

+Photos: Not stored.
+Discarded immediately after transformation by Replicate.
+Face data: Not retained.
+Analytics and diagnostics: Anonymous only.
+Purchase information: Managed by Apple and RevenueCat.
+No user data is linked to personal identity.

+## 7. Data Security

+All data transmission is encrypted.
+Photo processing is automated.
+No employee access to photos.
+No biometric data stored.
+We apply appropriate technical safeguards.

+## 8. Children's Privacy

+Glarefy is not designed for users under age 4.
+If data was shared in error, contact: tunahanaktay.apps@gmail.com

+## 9. International Transfers

+Processing may occur on secure cloud servers outside your country under GDPR-compliant infrastructure.

+## 10. Changes to This Policy

+We may update this policy at any time.
+Continued use means acceptance.

+## 11. Contact Us

+tunahanaktay.apps@gmail.com